andrewdavidmackenzie/flow/docs/first_flow/debugging.md

     -v, --verbosity <VERBOSITY_LEVEL>     Set verbosity level for output (trace, debug, info, warn, error (default))

 ARGS:
-    <FLOW>            the name of the 'flow' definition file to compile
+    <FLOW>            the name of the 'flow' definition file or library to compile
     <flow_args>...
 Arguments that will get passed onto the flow if it is executed

 ```